COVID-19 pandemic in Guyana: May

-On 6 May 2020, it was disclosed that the tenth death to COVID-19 was tested after the individual passed away due to complications from the virus.
+On 6 May 2020, it was disclosed that the tenth death to COVID-19 was tested after the individual died due to complications from the virus.
 The victim was a 64-year-old man in the Palms Geriatric Home.
 Twelve staff members and 24 other bedridden persons were quarantined.
 The number of tests began improving, and up to that time, 714 persons had been tested.

 Ten Guyanese were arrested for trying to cross into Brazil illegally and were placed in quarantine.
 The situation in Brazil with regards to COVID-19 did not deter crossings.

 On 10 May, another resident of Palms Geriatric Home tested positive for the virus.

 On 11 May, it was reported that an 11-year-old girl, who was one of the first cases, still tested positive after 56 days and had to remain in quarantine.

 On 12 May, the virus was now present in seven regions.
 Region 7 (Cuyuni-Mazaruni) was the newest region.
 The other regions had been 1 (Barima-Waini), 3 (Essequibo Islands-West Demerara), 4 (Demerara-Mahaica), 6 (East Berbice-Corentyne), 9 (Upper Takutu-Upper Essequibo) and 10 (Upper Demerara-Berbice).

 A man who was quarantined with COVID-19 in Lethem escaped and was captured after crossing the closed border Brazil that same day, raising concerns about legalities and his contacts during the escape.

 On 20 May, random testing was performed among the Presidential Guard resulted in eight members testing positive for COVID-19.